giloushaker/nr-templates/README.md

 </div>
 ```
 You can use `debugger;` or `console.log` to help debug
-You can view the acessible variables with `console.log(scope)`, you may need to open the `[[Prototype]]` to see everything
+You can view the accessible variables with `console.log(scope)`, you may need to open the `[[Prototype]]` to see everything

-Example script to round characteristics to to 1 decimal place:
+Example script to round characteristics to 1 decimal place:
 ```html
 <characteristics>
   <span class="stat">{{name}}